FMXExpress/GoogleConversionTracking-Pascal/README.md

 Headers translated to Object Pascal using SdkTransform in Delphi Berlin.

-Untested.
+Tested to work on Delphi Berlin + XCode 7.3.1 + iOS 9.3.5

 Download the AdWords Conversion Tracking SDK: https://developers.google.com/app-conversion-tracking/ios/

-Deploy the *.a file with your project.
+Save the *.a file in your project search path.
+It will be automatically linked into your binary.